-Users deposit their coins with a staking service, which delegates them to validators in the consensus protocol.
-In return, the service provider issues a liquid synthetic token as a ‘receipt’ for the staked assets.
+Liquid staking lets you hold native coins in a Proof of Stake (PoS) blockchain and stake them through a service provider without giving up access to your money.
+You deposit your coins with a staking service, which then delegates them to validators in the consensus protocol.
+In return, the provider hands you a liquid synthetic token as a receipt for your staked assets.

 How Does Staking Work?